10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. Non Coding Deliverables
 1. The Application

-Here is a [Checklist](checklist.md) that you are welcome to use and add to for your convenience.

 ### Part One: The Pitch

 **You should have already completed this part and can skip to Part Two**